abinit/abinit/doc/tutorial/rttddft.md

     in response functions as such a perturbation is exciting all frequencies equally.

 In order to launch the next calculation with the electric field, you should first copy the input *trttddft_4.abi* and run Abinit again.
-From now on the calculations will take more time and, if you can it may be better to run in parallel.
+From now on the calculations will take more time and, if you can, it may be better to run in parallel.
 That is because we have to work now in the full Brillouin zone.
 Indeed the application of the time-dependent electric field will break some symmetries and we thus cannot make use of them to reduce the number of $k$-points.